 Main: This is the existing workflow as it is right now and it will include software from the integrated PT type.

-Contrib: This one will be a variation of the workflow that will be offered as a service to Contributing PT types.
+Contributing: This one will be a variation of the workflow that will be offered as a service to Contributing PT types.

 Community: This repository will implement a simplified workflow to offer the repository as a service, in conjunction with appdb.egi.eu to Community PT types.

-Currently SA2.4 team is developing the backend and frontend extensions needed to allow users to access the community repository.
+Currently the SA2.4 team is developing the backend and frontend extensions needed to allow users to access the community repository.
 Through the new structure user communities or product teams will be able to release their software in the UMD repositories.
-Differently from the current UMD workflow, the community repository is entirely managed by the developers who have the responsibility to test and release their products. eing a epository as a ervice, SA2 does not endorse the content of the community repository; the typical use of this service can be the distribution of user community specific software which does not require a full UMD verification, or for which the product team cannot provide the minimum effort level required by EGI.
+Differently from the current UMD workflow, the community repository is entirely managed by the developers who have the responsibility to test and release their products.
+Moving to being a ‘Repository as a Service’ model, SA2 does not endorse the content of the community repository; the typical use of this service can be the distribution of user community specific software which does not require a full UMD verification, or for which the product team cannot provide the minimum effort level required by EGI.

-Conclusion
+Conclusions

 This document presented the achievements of the last year of SA2 activities for software provisioning.
-During , SA2 released one major release (UMD 2.0.0) and 14 UMD updates, plus 6 CA releases and 4 SAM updates.
-This big workload has been accomplished also by improving the software provisioning process, in order to reduce the overhead, and automate as much as possible the required steps.
+During PY3, SA2 released one major release (UMD 2.0.0) and 14 UMD updates, plus 6 CA releases and 4 SAM updates.
+This big workload has been accomplished also by improving the software provisioning process and automate as much as possible the required steps, in order to reduce the overhead.
 The documentation available for the verification process has been improved, quality criteria are mapped to the relevant products, the template or verification are automatically generated to include only the needed criteria and a set of wiki pages and documents are now available to make easier and quicker the verification of a product.

-The main outcome of the year have been the release of the second major release of UMD, which triggered the extension of the software provisioning infrastructure to support repositories for multiple operating systems and multiple major releases.
+The main outcome of the year has been the release of the second major release of UMD, which triggered the extension of the software provisioning infrastructure to support repositories for multiple operating systems and multiple major releases.
 The design work produced during the previous years was solid and enough flexible to be easily adapted to new use cases.

 The next year will bring big challenges in the software provisioning of UMD, with the end of the middleware projects.
 The work to prepare for such transition has started during the last part of the year and will be finalized in the next months, in order to continue to achieve the goal of UMD software provisioning: provide a single set of stable repositories containing reliable software to be used in the production infrastructure.